 - South West (campuses at Bunbury, Busselton, Collie, Harvey, Manjimup, Margaret River) on Freecall 1800 621 445 or 6371 3070, email CourseInformation@srtafe.wa.edu.au

-Applications are now open for courses at tasonline.tafe.wa.edu.au (opens in a new tab) (opens in a new tab) .
+Applications open September 5 at tasonline.tafe.wa.edu.au (opens in a new tab)(opens in a new tab) .

 There are two types of courses – Competitive and Non-Competitive.